 We are currently working on making our student experience more accessible and are hoping to get some improvements out in the near future!
 In the meantime, there are certain things you can do with your content to make it more accessible to your students.

-Include Alt Tags and Alternate Audio
+Include Alt Text and Alternate Audio in Text Lessons

 Learn more about adding content to your Text Lessons here: How to Import and Embed Video, Image and Audio Files into a Single Page